Frequently Asked Questions

 No. This is one of the most misguided and over used statistics circulated by the Youth Prohibitionist movement.
 The truth is, as researchers Peter Asch and David Levy put it, the “minimum legal drinking age is not a significant-or even a perceptible-factor in the fatality experience of all drivers or of young drivers.”
 In an in-depth and unrefuted study Asch and Levy prove that raising the drinking age merely transferred lost lives from the 18-20 bracket to the 21-24 age group.
 The problem with the 20,000 lives saved statistic is that it looks only at deaths for people aged 18-20.
 This is like rating the safety of a car by looking only at the seat belt and ignoring the fact that the car frequently tips over while driving.
 Raising the drinking age may have reduced deaths 18-20 but resulted in more deaths among people 21-24.
 Raising the drinking age has not done its job, and its time we look at the problem of drinking and driving honestly to find better options for dealing with the problem.

-People aren’t mature enough to handle alcohol till you turn 21.
+People aren’t mature enough to handle alcohol until they turn 21.
 Right?

 When you are 18 you are judged mature enough to vote, hold public office, serve on juries, serve in the military, fly airplanes, sign contracts and so on.
 Why is drinking a beer an act of greater responsibility and maturity than flying an airplane or serving your country at war?

-Doesn’t your body develop up till the age of 21?
+Doesn’t your body develop up until the age of 21?

-If 18 year olds obtain alcohol with a 21 drinking age, won’t lowering the drinking age to 18 just put alcohol within reach of 15 year olds?
+If 18-year-olds obtain alcohol when the drinking age is set at 21, won’t lowering the drinking age to 18 just put alcohol within reach of 15-year-olds?
 Wouldn’t this create “low hanging fruit”?